Conscious Coaching, Dialogue & Non-Duality.

 True human nature is where an authentic state of harmonic unity with all and everything presides.
 All our ancient spiritual paths invite us to meet true being and a life of purpose, fulfilment and lasting happiness.
 So what happened?

 From my perspective, at the age of five I had a clear and distinct recognition of there being a reality behind what was being presented by everyone around me and I had a sense of a puzzling, fundamental lack in the material world.
 I spent my formative years trying to shake the mould and yearning for that first recognition and a deeper life using consciousness shifting techniques such as yoga, alternative paths and plants, I then spent over 20 years in a strict full-time Sufi order, undertaking several overland pilgrimages and retreats including a 40-day khalwa (solitary seclusion), during which I realised the truth that those early childhood glimpses were pointing to.
 Further arduous training in Vipassana (silent insight) and Atma Vichara (Self-enquiry) led to seeing the separate self as a mirage, and the searching stopped.
+Further integration at social level produced a diagnosis of Asperger Syndrome and ADHD and I apply this contextual knowledge directly into support work.
 I have been fortunate to have several true guides and at present I am under the direct tutelage of non-dual master Peter Fenner.

 For Life Coaching click here.